ome/ome-contributing/OMEROfigure.rst

    - Again, copy and paste a panel to duplicate and zoom and pan one panel to chosen viewport.
    - Copy the view region by clicking Copy in the View section of the Preview tab, select the other panel and click Paste under the ROI header of Labels tab.
    - |C| that a new Rectangle ROI is created and this corresponds to the viewport region of the other panel.
-   - |C| that you can then update the colour / line width of this rectangle using the ROI color & line width controls.
+   - |C| that you can then update the colour / line width of this rectangle using the ROI color and line width controls.

 #.
 Crop dialog using regions from Clipboard or ROIs on the image